 Especially in Myanmar, we need to learn more about the beauty of diversity because we have been living with people from different backgrounds and have a lot of conflicts based on diversity.
 Since we have had bad experiences of civil war, we have to learn how to live harmoniously with different people or people with different opinions.

-We are trying to solve socio-economic problems in the simplest way by using a story because everyone likes a story which is immensely powerful.
+We are trying to solve socio-economic problems in the simplest way by using a story because everyone likes a story that is immensely powerful.
 While we are using a story, we need to use simple words and only deal with a single problem.
 That is why it is extremely easy to understand not only for adults but also for children.

 We do not know what kind of problems we are going to face in the future but we do know that we need to have humanity, empathy, critical thinking, kindness, problem-solving skills, hopes, and other adaptable capabilities to face all kinds of challenges.
-We are creating a world which is full of people who can be understanding and help each with their hearts, despite living in an increasingly technological age.
+We are creating a world that is full of people who can be understanding and help each with their hearts, despite living in an increasingly technological age.

 I have been volunteering since 2007 and visited a lot of Monastics Education establishments that provide educational supplies with food and clothes for children who are less fortunate.
 I had to work hard for the opportunity to read a storybook or comic when I was young.
 Even though our family could afford to buy a book, I would like to give a chance to kids from the monastery or orphanage to enjoy reading.
 That is why I bought some books and made a small library for them.
 We realised that there were no new books for children or that most books were only related to children from majority areas, about Buddhism or they came from foreign countries which do not reflect our culture and traditions.
-Besides, a lot of children from Myanmar never had a chance to own a story book in their own language.
+Besides, a lot of children from Myanmar never had a chance to own a storybook in their own language.

 Another reason is I had a bad experience with conflicts based on religion.
-In 2012, unfortunately we had religious conflict in the western part of Myanmar, and we had civil war in the northern part of Myanmar.
+In 2012, unfortunately, we had religious conflict in the western part of Myanmar, and we had a civil war in the northern part of Myanmar.
 Even though I live in Capital City, Yangon, I did feel unsafe since I come from another ethnic group.
 I do understand that we need to solve our problems.
-Since then, we have been doing fundraising and donating some money to Kids and Elders from IDP (internally displaced person) Camps.
+Since then, we have been doing fundraising and donating some money to Kids and Elders from IDP (internally displaced person) camps.
 But we know that donations alone cannot solve real problems such as misunderstanding of diversity.

 We decided to create a storybook for children which can address those issues in a positive and simple way so both children and adults can learn.